-‘Prison Break’ 2017 Season 5 Premiere Preview: What to Expect From The New Season
+‘Prison Break’ 2017 Season 5 Premiere Preview: What To Expect From The New Season

 What will Prison Break Season 5 be about?

 As aforementioned, the original Prison Break series was concluded in 2009.
-With that in mind, Fox has confirmed that Prison Break Season 5 will feature a “self-contained storyline”.
+With that in mind, Fox has confirmed that Prison Break Season 5 will feature a “self-contained storyline.”
 It’s safe to assume that the Prison Break reboot will take place several years following the events of Season 4 with its own completely new storyline.
 That being said, as aforementioned, the new season will still need to deal with the issue of the show’s main protagonist, Michael Scofield being dead.

-Sarah Wayne Callies, who will play Sara Tancredi in the upcoming reboot provided a brief idea of the show’s direction in 2017, saying “When clues surface suggesting that Michael may be alive, Sara teams with Lincoln to engineer the series’ biggest escape ever.”
-That synopsis was further confirmed when Fox released the first teaser trailer for the reboot last year, with T-Bag breaking the news to Lincoln that his brother “might just be alive”.
+Sarah Wayne Callies, who will play Sara Tancredi in the upcoming reboot provided a brief idea of the show’s direction in 2017, saying, “When clues surface suggesting that Michael may be alive, Sara teams with Lincoln to engineer the series’ biggest escape ever.”
+That synopsis was further confirmed when Fox released the first teaser trailer for the reboot last year, with T-Bag breaking the news to Lincoln that his brother “might just be alive.”

 Prison Break will return for a limited reboot on Fox on April 4, starring Wentworth Miller and Dominic Purcell.